How Can Live-Tweeting Events Help a Small Business?Anita Kirkbride

 How to Live-Tweet

 The first thing is to figure out what the event’s hashtag is.
-For example, the old Atlantic Interactive Marketing Conference used #AIM2013.
+For example, Social Media Day Halifax uses #SMDH19.
 This allows the event organizers to track the conversations about the conference, see if there are any concerns to tend to, and follow along with events we may not be able to sit in on.
-If you’re going to live-tweet the AIM Conference, you need to append the hashtag onto the end of each tweet (or, if you can, place it within the tweet… that’s ok, too.)
+If you’re going to live-tweet conference, you need to append the hashtag onto the end of each tweet (or, if you can, place it within the tweet… that’s ok, too.)

 So it might look something like this: